 Salaries for degree apprenticeship roles, which usually offer very similar training, are typically lower.
 For more information, see GOV.UK - Become an apprentice.

-Income data from NHS Employers.
+Income data from NHS Agenda for change pay rates.
 Figures are intended as a guide only.

 Full-time clinical technologists usually work 37.5 hours a week.
 In some areas jobs may follow a rota or shift pattern, whereas in others there are core office hours (for example 9am to 5pm) with some occasional work outside of these.